dauwhe/why-books/EPUB-manifesto.md

 ### 2. More nuanced validation.

-EPUBCheck is the piller of our community, the center of our workflows, the true arbiter of what EPUB is and what EPUB isn’t.
+EPUBCheck is the pillar of our community, the center of our workflows, the true arbiter of what EPUB is and what EPUB isn’t.
 But this sophisticated tool is too often used in a simplistic way. `No errors or warnings` is good; literally anything else is bad.

 We’re afraid to allow EPUBCheck to provide more information by default.
 Even the specs say that EPUB creators should be alerted if an EPUB contains deprecated features.
 But the spec also says that alert should be less severe than an error or warning, and so no one ever sees the alert.